 Led by Penny Holt this is a dynamic and engaging mixed strings ensemble for violins, violas and cellos.
 Suitable for beginner to grade 3 standard.
 Penny has been teaching for Lancashire Music Service and performing in orchestras and string quartets across the North West for 24 years.

 All groups will aim to perform in concerts at least twice a year.

 Individual lessons, available at various times depending on teacher availability on: Violin, viola, cello, saxophone, clarinet, flute, guitar, bass, trumpet, trombone and other brass instruments.

-Joining ensembles and groups at Music Centre costs just £45 for the year, which includes membership of as many groups as you like!
-Costs are kept low as they”re subsidised by our Music Education Hub grant.
+Joining ensembles and groups at Music Centre costs just £60 for the year – costs are kept low as they’re subsidised by our Music Education Hub grant.

 Here is a LYSO Christmas concert at Preston Guildhall in December 1975! wow! the youth orchestra started in 1970 and celebrates 50 years this March LYSO and LSSO632553873524909">#lyso50 @LancsYso LYSO and LSSO ...
 See MoreSee Less